gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

 ## Conclusion

 This template provides a robust and well-structured foundation for implementing user authentication in a modern Next.js application using Supabase.
-By understanding the flow, the roles of `'use client'` and `'use server'`, and the project's organization, developers can confidently build upon and adapt this foundation.
+By understanding the flow, the roles of `'use client'` and `'use server'`, the service-action pattern, and the project's organization, developers can confidently build upon and adapt this foundation.
 The accompanying `integrating-state-and-data-fetching.md` guide provides next steps for managing user state globally and fetching user-specific data.